 Janne joined Watsi on March 20th, 2014.
 Nine years ago, Janne joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Janne's most recent donation traveled 5,600 miles to support Jerry, a 57-year-old man from Philippines, to remove a mass in his neck.
+Janne's most recent donation traveled 4,300 miles to support Kelvin, a dedicated and special student from Kenya, to fund clubfoot treatment so he can walk and play football with his friends.

 In 2018, Jerry noticed a palpable mass under his jaw that kept increasing in size.
 Although he sought medical attention, Jerry and his family were unable to support his continued need for medications and checkups.
 Over time, the mass kept growing, causing swelling in his neck.
 Due to his condition, Jerry was unable to receive job orders and support his family.
 This has affected his self-esteem and confidence in socializing with other people.
 Fortunately, a few months ago Jerry was referred by his friend to our medical partner, World Surgical Foundation Philippines.
 Doctors assessed Jerry and diagnosed him with a submandibular gland tumor.
 This condition usually presents as a painless neck mass but may progress into cancer if not treated immediately.
 World Surgical Foundation Philippines is helping Jerry access the care he needs and is asking for your help to fund his $1,479 procedure on March 11th.
 Jerry shared, "I’ve been praying to the Lord to heal my condition.
 Gladly, he sent you as an answer to my prayers.
 I may not be able to return the favor, but I’ll continuously pray that the Lord bless you more.
 Thank you so much, WATSI and World Surgical Foundation Philippines for helping me!”